patriciaporter86/gomoment.github.io/docs/User-Accounts.md

 ![](./img/signupsuccess.png)

 4) You will have acccess to the site with your account for 2 days from the time of creation.
 After that you will need to verify your account.
-Check the email you signed registered with and you will see an email that looks like the following.
+Check the email you registered with and you will see an email that looks like the following.
 Click on _**Confirm My Account**_ to finalize the registration process for this account.

 ![](./img/confirmaccountemail.png)